JeeWeetje/iot-workshop/TheThingsNetwork.md

     ![alt tag](img/TheThingsNetwork/ttn-applications-devices-name-only.png)

 7. Notice that the Register button is still disabled.
-A device needs a unique unique identifier
+A device needs a unique identifier
 8. Click the **Generate** icon for 'Device EUI' so a unique EUI can be generated on register

     ![alt tag](img/TheThingsNetwork/ttn-applications-devices-before-register.png)